Sumit-Baviskar/Financial-Dashboard/README.md

 -----------------------------------------------------------------------------------------------------------------------------

-**6. How do different customer types impact the costs incurred by the business ?**
+:Key: **6.
+How do different customer types impact the costs incurred by the business ?**

  - **Observation :** Corporate customers have the highest associated costs across shipping, profit margins, and cost prices.
 Small Businesses and Home Office customers show moderate costs.